omeka/omeka-s-enduser/docs/modules/copyresources.md

 When copying a site, you can find the "copy" button in the table of sites, or on an individual site's view page.

+When the "copy" button is clicked, a confirmation will appear in the right-hand drawer.
+This confirmation window will allow you to set the visibility of the duplicate site - the options are "Same as original", "Private", or "Public".

 The module will duplicate every page, every navigation entry, every site and theme setting, and every user permission.
 All resources added to the original site will be carried over to the duplicate site.
+The new site will point to the same assets (logo, banner, etc.) that the original site did.

 ![The sites table, with a "Copy" button in each row, and the Confirmation window open in the right-hand drawer.](modulesfiles/copyResources_sites.png)